cr-workshop-exercises/recipe-book/soups/lean-borscht.md

    - Turn off the heat and leave the finished borscht to infuse for 15-20 minutes.
    - Alternatively, place it in the oven at 180 degrees for the same time.
    - Optionally, put it in the fridge to serve it the next day.
 Grandma says it's richer that way!

+**Serving suggestion:**
+   - Grill some bread to form crust, take a cleaned clove of garlic, and scratch the crust with the garlic.
+You can either rub just the edges for some fine aroma, or use all the top surface as a grating for rich garlic taste.